silversub/terraform/getting-started.md

 ## Provisioning a Virtual Servers for VPC instance in {{site.data.keyword.cloud_notm}}
 {: #sample_vpc_config}

-Create a Virtual Private Cloud (VPC) with a {{site.data.keyword.vsi_is_short}} instance, and set up networking for your VPC in your {{site.data.keyword.cloud_notm}} account.
+Use Terraform to create a Virtual Private Cloud (VPC) with a {{site.data.keyword.vsi_is_short}} instance, and set up networking for your VPC in your {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}

 A VPC allows you to create your own space in {{site.data.keyword.cloud_notm}} so that you can run your own isolated environment in the public cloud with your own custom network policies.
-The example in this topic provision the following infrastructure resources for you:
+The example in this topic provisions the following infrastructure resources for you:
-- 1 VPC that you use to provision your {{site.data.keyword.vsi_is_short}} instance
+- 1 VPC where you provision your {{site.data.keyword.vsi_is_short}} instance
-- 1 security group and a rule for this security group to allow SSH connection to your VPC environment
+- 1 security group and a rule for this security group to allow SSH connection to your virtual server instance
-- 1 subnet to enable networking in your VPC and assign IP addresses to your VPC infrastructure resources
+- 1 subnet to enable networking in your VPC
 - 1 {{site.data.keyword.vsi_is_short}} instance
 - 1 floating IP address that you use to access your {{site.data.keyword.vsi_is_short}} instance over the public network